Back to School Dental Tips

 Have a Plan

 Summer in Cedar Rapids is full of fun activities.
 Between family gatherings, farmers markets, camping trips, and cookouts, the time can go by quickly.
 If you forget to make that family dentist appointment and find yourself scrambling when August rolls around, you’ll have a difficult time getting an appointment.
-The rush is pretty intense, and while the friendly staff at Joyner Dental Arts is here for you, it’s easy for our pre-school calendar to fill up.
+The rush is pretty intense, and while the friendly staff at Dental Arts Dr. Deb Cassill is here for you, it’s easy for our pre-school calendar to fill up.

 Give yourself enough time to call us.
 Set a reminder on your phone, write it on your calendar, and don’t be afraid to give us a call months in advance.
 We’ll also send out reminders when your child is due for their next checkup.